What is the one thing a welder can never have too many of?

 And even that works ok sometimes.
 But when you have a little gap, it doesn’t work very well.

-It reminds me of a 4130 tubing airplane fuselage I tig welded a while back that had a whole bunch of tabs on it.
+It reminds me of a 4130 tubing project I tig welded a while back that had a whole bunch of tabs on it.
 This little booger would have really come in handy for that job.

 The MagTab welding clamp magnet holds small tabs in place easily.